tfeb/tfeb-lisp-tools/README.md

 It is not an error if a module doesn't define a package with its own name when the `use` option is given, but there will be a warning unless `quiet` is also given.

-**`locate-module`** locates a module: it's what `require-module` uses.
-It has one mandatory argument which is the module name, and two keyword arguments:
+**`locate-module`** locates a module: it's what `require-module` uses to find things.
+It has one mandatory argument which is the module name, and two keyword arguments.

-- `verbose` makes it say what it's doing, default `nil`;
-- `quiet` which will suppress some warnings, default `nil`;
 - `module-path-descriptions`is the list of module path-descriptions, default `*module-path-descriptions*`.
+- `hints` is a list of possible pathname designators for the module; if given it is searched first.  the default is `()`.
+This is used by module reloading but can be used explicitly.
+- `module-component-rewriter` is the module component rewriter, the default being the value of `*module-component-rewriter*`.
+- `verbose` makes it say what it's doing, default `nil`.
+- `debug` enables some debugging output.

-`locate-module` will return:
+`locate-module` will return 5 values:

-- a compiled file name if there is a compiled file corresponding to the source file it located (by `compile-file-pathname`) and it is not older than the source file;
-- a source file name if there is no compiled file;
-- a source file name if there is a compiled file but it is older than the source file, in which case there will be a warning about this unless `quiet` is given;
-- `nil` if it didn't find anything (this is not an error).
+1. the selected pathname, or `nil`;
+2. the source pathname, or `nil`;
+3. the write date of the source pathname, or `nil` if none was found;
+4. the compiled pathname, or `nil`;
+5. the write date of the compiled file, or `nil` if none was found.

+If the selected pathname is `nil` then all the other values will be `nil`.
+Otherwise it will be the newest of the source and compiled files, or the only one of them found if both do not exist.
+In particular it will be `eq` to exactly one of the other pathnames in this case.
+All pathnames returned will be truenames.

-The reason for this behaviour is that the file located is often a tiny 'loader' shim which never gets compiled[^6], so in this case there's nothing wrong if there is no compiled file.
+The reason for this behaviour is that the file located is often a tiny 'loader' shim which never gets compiled[^7], so in this case there's nothing wrong if there is no compiled file.
 If there is a compiled file but it is out of date it's best to return the source file: it's current, and anything that calls `locate-module` can choose to compile the file before loading, which is something `require-module` can do.

+`locate-module` does not either use or update any caches.

 **`require-modules`** is a shim around `require-module` which expects a list of module descriptions instead of a module name.
 It takes all the same keyword arguments as `require-module`.
 A *module description* is either